On Brauer-Kuroda type relations of S-class numbers in dihedral extensions: An alternative description of Dokchitser constants

-for all $\cR G$-modules $\Gamma$ and all $G$-relations $\Theta$. \end{prop} \begin{proof} By Lemma \ref{lem:zpRelations}, it suffices to show that every $\bQ G$-relation is in fact a $\bZ_{(p)} G$-relation.
-For that, it is enough to show that the rank of the sublattice of $\bZ_{(p)} G$-relations is equal to the rank of the lattice of $\bQ G$-relations, since the former is saturated in the latter.
-By Theorem \ref{thm:Conlon}, the rank of the lattice of $\bZ_{(p)} G$-relations is at least equal to the number of conjugacy classes of non-$p$-hypo-elementary subgroups.
-Explicitly, for each subgroup $H$ of $G$ which is not $p$-hypo-elementary, we get a $\bZ_{(p)} G$-relation $\alpha_H H - \sum_{H'} \alpha_{H'}H'$, the sum taken over $p$-hypo-elementary subgroups of $H$.
+for all $\cR G$-lattices $\Gamma$ and all $G$-relations $\Theta$. \end{prop} \begin{proof} By Lemma \ref{lem:zpRelations}, it suffices to show that every $\bQ G$-relation is in fact a $\bZ_{(l)} G$-relation.
+For that, it is enough to show that the rank of the sublattice of $\bZ_{(l)} G$-relations is equal to the rank of the lattice of $\bQ G$-relations, since the former is saturated in the latter.\footnote{The lattice of $\bZ_{(l)} G$-relations is the kernel of the natural map from the Burnside ring to the representation ring over $\bZ_{(l)}$.
+This map is clearly linear and kernels of linear maps from abelian groups are always saturated.} By Theorem \ref{thm:Conlon}, the rank of the lattice of $\bZ_{(l)} G$-relations is at least equal to the number of conjugacy classes of non-$l$-hypo-elementary subgroups.
+Explicitly, for each subgroup $H$ of $G$ which is not $l$-hypo-elementary, we get a $\bZ_{(l)} G$-relation $\alpha_H H - \sum_{H'} \alpha_{H'}H'$, the sum taken over $l$-hypo-elementary subgroups of $H$.
 All relations obtained in this way are clearly linearly independent, since each one contains a unique 'maximal' subgroup that has the property that all other subgroups featuring in the relation are contained in this one.
-Since the rank of the lattice of $\bQ G$-relations is equal to the number of conjugacy classes of non-cyclic subgroups of $G$, it is enough to show that any $p$-hypo-elementary subgroup of $G$ must by cyclic.
+Since the rank of the lattice of $\bQ G$-relations is equal to the number of conjugacy classes of non-cyclic subgroups of $G$, it is enough to show that any $l$-hypo-elementary subgroup of $G$ must by cyclic.